hansake/Water_consumption_meter/README.md

 Optical sensor and NodeMCU to read a water meter and send data to Domoticz with MQTT.

-This project reads the rotating disk of a water consumption meter and sends data update messages with MQTT to a http://jheyman.github.io/blog/pages/WirelessWaterMeter/http://jheyman.github.io/blog/pages/WirelessWaterMeter/Domoticz system running on a Raspberry Pi.
+This project reads the rotating disk of a water consumption meter and sends data update messages with MQTT to a Domoticz system running on a Raspberry Pi.

 The project is to a large extent build on ideas from: http://jheyman.github.io/blog/pages/WirelessWaterMeter/